real-parker-lee/cse210-hw/final/FinalProject/README.md

 A small utility class for defining, representing, and validating priorities.

 # The Docket file format:
+A file with the .docket extension is a plaintext file that stores data in an AWK-able format, should you wish to write your own tool for interacting with these files.
 Each line represents an `Entry`, with each attribute of the entry split by a pipe symbol.
 The first field of each entry is always an all-caps string denoting its type, the second field is always the name of the entry, and the third is always an integer representing the assigned priority.
 After that, the fields become more entry-type-dependant.
 ## Tasks
 The remaining entries and their types are as follows: